When shopping for a head collar, you’re likely to run across two brands: the Halti and the Gentle Leader.

 That being said, there are differences in the way the two brands fit, and pros and cons for each.

-Knowing what makes the Halti and Gentle Leader different can help you in making a final decision on which one would work better for your dog.
+Knowing what makes the Halti and Gentle Leader different can help you in making a final decision on which would work best for your dog.

 Video Explaining What Head Collars Are Used For:

 Extended Video Explaining How Halti Collars Work:

 - The Halti tends to fit a little more loosely than a Gentle Leader, which means your dog might tolerate it better.
 While dogs need to get used to any type of head collar, some may respond more positively to one that feels a little less restrictive, like the Halti.∙

 - The strategic location of the leash ring (right under your dogs chin, but also attached to the collar) gives you a little more leverage when you guide your dog, and lowers the risk that you may accidentally turn their neck too sharply.